GANPATIPULE TOURISM | BEACH, TOURIST PLACES TO VISIT & TOUR PACKAGES

 Winter: Maximum - 30°C and Minimum - 16°C

 At a distance of 24 km from Ratnagiri, 152 km from Kolhapur, 193 km from Mahabaleshwar, 207 km from Satara, 291 km from Lonavala,307 km from Pune, and 345 km from Mumbai, Ganpatipule is a small pilgrimage & beach town located in the Ratnagiri district on the Konkan coast of Maharashtra in India.
-This is one of the top Places to visit in Maharashtra and also one of the best tourist places in Ratnagiri.
+This is one of the top Places to visit in Maharashtra and also one of the best places to visit near Pune.

 The town is mainly known for its 400 years old temple of Lord Ganapati which is the prime attraction in Ganpatipule.
 The idol of Ganesha is believed to be a monolith which was self-incarnated and discovered over 1600 years ago.
 The Ganesha Temple in Ganpatipule is unique because it is one of the few temples in the country in which the presiding deity faces west.
 It is one of the Ashta Ganapati Temples of India and is known as 'Paschim Dwar Devata'.
 The temple is at the base of a hill, and pilgrims walk around (pradakshina) the hill as a mark of respect.